 Irgruuk felt himself being lifted, being picked up, for the first time in his life.
 He was lifted into the air as this hairy beast raised him up above its head on two incredibly powerful arms.
-Irgruuk was slammed into the forest floor after that, planted into the dirt like a flung child’s toy.
+Irgruuk was slammed to the forest floor after that, planted into the dirt like a flung child’s toy.

 His breath left his lungs.
 This had never happened to him before, so he was left unprepared as the smelly wild beast mounted his stomach and began raining blows down upon him now.

 Irgruuk drew in his breath and did his best to block shots with his left arm as his right arm flailed in the dirt, his massive right hand searching for something, anything to get this thing off of him.
 His thick fingers touched hard stone, and he clutched a large rock in his hand after that.

 He brought up the stone and shattered it across the hairy beast’s thick skull.
 The creature pitched to its own right, Irgruuk’s left, and this gave Irgruuk enough time to stand and recover his wits.
 The creature was up from the dirt in nothing flat, so what time Irgruuk did have to recover his wits was very little indeed.

 It charged him this time, and Irgruuk was lifted up as it wrapped its hairy arms around his muscular waist.
 He was picked up and charged forward after that, only to be slammed down into the babbling brook he had camped next to.
 He was slammed down into the water, and then one terribly-powerful right arm held down his face beneath the flowing stream.

 This thing was trying to drown him, but Irgruuk was still the superior grappler.
 For one thing, he had no body hair.